awsdocs/amazon-appstream2-developer-guide/doc_source/regional-settings.md

    1. In **Image name,** choose the new image to use for the fleet\.

-For more information about using image builders to create images, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.
+For more information about using image builders to create images, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

 ## Provide Your AppStream 2\.0 Users with Guidance for Working with Regional Settings<a name="regional-settings-end-user"></a>